mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 In one word, a shell script is a file containing a sequence of commands for a UNIX-based operating system.

+We also can consider each line of code of the script as a line of command in the terminal.

 This tutorial has two parts:

 1. The first part give a simple example and how to make it works.